 These are like taquitos 2.0 and they are awesome!

-For starters, these chicken taquitos are baked not fried.
+For starters, they are baked, not fried.
 And if you are wondering, they get crispy!
+So, so crispy.

 We’ll be using corn tortillas, not flour tortillas.